trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 snapshots to another system over an encrypted connection.
 This design provides several benefits:

-* A snapshot provides a "point-in-time" image of the ZFS pool.
+* A snapshot provides a "point-in-time" image of the ZFS dataset.
 In one way, this is similar to a full system backup as the snapshot contains the information for the entire filesystem.
 However, it has several advantages over a full backup.
 Snapshots occur instantaneously,